 - 30 ml whole milk warmed

 - 1 bag earl grey tea reserve the ground tea leaves for the cream if you wish (optional)

 - 3 egg yolks

 - 30 g netural vegetable oil

-- ½ tsp vanilla extract or bergamot oil
+- ½ teaspoon vanilla extract or bergamot oil

 - 60 g cake flour sifted